webpack/webpack.js.org/src/content/blog/2020-10-10-webpack-5-release.md

 The javascript part of HMR runtime has been separated from the core HMR runtime.
 Other module types can now also handle HMR in their own way.
 In the future, this will allow i. e.
 HMR for the mini-css-extract-plugin or for WASM modules.

-MIGRATION: As this is a newly introduced functionality, there is nothing to migrate.
+__MIGRATION__: As this is a newly introduced functionality, there is nothing to migrate.

 `import.meta.webpackHot` exposes the same API as `module.hot`.
 This is also usable from strict ESM modules (.mjs, type: "module" in package.json) which do not have access to `module`.